handsofakiller/DestinyOS/README.md

-DestinyOS
+PonyOS
 =========

-Builds of DestinyOS, a Linux distro built in SUSE Studio
+Builds of PonyOS, a Linux distro built in SUSE Studio.
+>inb4 ponyfag